 In this sense, The arrival of the Dogsbody is one of the most significant pieces of the Lladró history.

-In the 80 the brothers Lladro open the doors of its company for the future and give the entry of three of its children in the Council of Administration.
+In the 80 the brothers Lladro open the doors of their company for the future and give the entry of three of their children in the Council of Administration.

 On the other hand, this decade supposes the international Lladró expansion in diverse countries where its china creations are very valued.

 In 1986 the company signs an agreement of Joint Venture with the group Mitsui, which till then was the distributor of its figures in Japan, and as a result from this alliance the branch arises in this country, to which they will continue China, Australia, the United States and the United Kingdom.
 On September 18 of this year there is inaugurated the Museum Lladró of New York, placed in the exclusive street 57 of Manhattan, a building that the town-planning delight of the 20s preserves.
 The flowers position In the creative plane, in 1982 presents one of the big milestones to itself of the mark, Position of flowers, a piece with hundreds of flowers that gives place to a composition full of grace and freshness with big artistic value.

 The flowers have always had a very important meaning for Lladró, since its making needs a mastery high degree.

 A group of artists devotes himself exclusive to this activity, preparing petal to petal this element typical of the creations Lladró.

 Orfeo with violoncello (1988) During these years, the family Lladró continues its incessant search of new routes of expression for its creations.